-Orthodox Lent is observed from Ash Wednesday to the evening of Holy Saturday and leads up to Easter Sunday, which runs from February 27 to April 15 this year.
+Orthodox Lent is observed from Clean Monday to the evening of Holy Saturday and leads up to Easter Sunday, which runs from March 18 to May 7 this year.
 When we think of Easter, what comes to mind are Easter eggs and those fun games played before getting an Easter egg.
 However, there is a serious side to this religious festival — known as Orthodox Lent or Great Lent — observed by followers of the Christian faith.
 Celebrated before Easter Sunday, it is a six-week celebration for believers to prepare for Easter through abstinence, prayer, and fasting.

 History of Orthodox Lent